-"I had to talk louder to get her attention, but I thought she was just ignoring me," explains Rebecca.
-Rochelle was diagnosed with moderate hearing loss due to otitis media in both ears (fluid behind the eardrums).
-The Chevron Pilbara Ear Health Program, in collaboration with Hearing Australia. supports clients with hearing devices via telehealth.
+"I had to talk louder to get her attention, but I thought she was just ignoring me," explains Rebecca, Rochelle was diagnosed with moderate hearing loss due to otitis media in both ears (fluid behind the eardrums).
+The Chevron Pilbara Ear Health Program, in collaboration with Hearing Australia, supports clients with hearing devices via telehealth.

-They told me Rochelle would be a good candidate for a bone conduction device, so we tested one," said Rebecca.
+They told me Rochelle would be a good candidate for a bone conduction device. so we tested one." said Rebecca.
 "It was amazing.
 I whispered something quietly to the nurse, which Rochelle heard.
-That made me quite emotional."
-Rochelle's improved responses confirmed her significantly better significant, not only on Rochelle's learning but on all areas of her life."
+That made me guite emotional," Rochelle's improved responses confirmed her significantly better hearing.

+TSH Community Outreach Lead, Trude Hallaraker, explained, "The impact is significant, not only on Rochelle's learning but on all areas of her life."
 Rochelle now proudly wears her bone conduction device.
-"Her hearing is so much better, and communication at home and in public is easier," said Rebecca.
+"Her hearing is so much better, and communication at home and in public is easier." said Rebecca.